markquinn12/poker/README.md

   - The second character represents the suit: `S(pades), H(earts), D(iamonds), C(lubs)`
 - A space is used as a separator between cards

-In this poker game, Aces are always the highest card in the deck, so therefore `"AS KH QC JD TD"` _is_ a straight, but `"AS 2H 3C 4D 5D"` _is not_.
+In this poker game, Aces are always the highest card in the deck (14), so `"AS KH QC JD TD"` _is_ a straight, but `"AS 2H 3C 4D 5D"` _is not_.

 ### Tests